uslanozan/kamikaze/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License ⚖️
-Kamikaze is released under:

 ## Disclaimer ⚠️
 Use responsibly and ethically:

 This tool is for educational and ethical testing purposes only.
 Always ensure you have permission before scanning domains you do not own or have explicit permission to test.

 ## Contact 📬
-Get in touch with the creator:
+Get in touch with the me:

 - GitHub: [@uslanozan](https://github.com/uslanozan)
 - Linkedin: [@uslanozan](https://www.linkedin.com/in/uslanozan/)